fbpx

 Traditional Italian Easter bread with a purple Easter egg in the middle.

-• Whole Milk: Adds richness and moisture to the dough.
+• Whole Milk: Adds richness and moisture to the dough, so the bread is tender.
+It actives the yeast.
 If desired, you can use 2% milk or water instead.

 • Granulated Sugar: Adds a bit of sweetness to the dough and acts as food for the yeast.